-Golliwogg is a type of a rag doll.
+Golliwogg is a type of rag doll.
 It is also known as golliwog or golly.
-It is made from black fabric and has black eyes bordered with white, red lips with white teeth and frizzy hair.
+It is made from black fabric and has black eyes bordered with white, red lips with white teeth and curly hair.

-One theory of the origin of the name “Golliwogg” says that while British soldiers held Egypt in the second half of the 19th century they had Egyptian laborers that worked for them.
-Workers wore insignia W.O.G.S. on their armbands which meant “Working on Government Service”.
-British troops spoke of them as “ghouls” - which is an Arabic word for a desert ghost.
-Egyptian children played with black dolls which they would sometimes give to British soldiers or they would buy dolls from children.
-That dolls were later called “Ghuliwogs” and later “Golliwogg”.
-How much truth is in this theory - it is not known.
+Its name is derived from a combination of the words "golly" and "pollywog," an old term for a tadpole.
+One theory of the origin of the name “Golliwogg” says that while British soldiers held Egypt in the second half of the 19th century, Egyptian laborers worked for them.
+Workers wore the insignia W.O.G.S. on their armbands, meaning “Working on Government Service.”
+British troops called them “ghouls” - an Arabic word for a desert ghost.
+Egyptian children played with black dolls, which they sometimes gave to British soldiers or bought dolls from children.
+That dolls were later called “Ghuliwogs” and later “Golliwogg.”
+How much truth is in this theory - is not known.

 “Golliwogg” doll in time became very controversial.
-While some see it as a part of tradition and part of childhood other see it as racist.
-That is why they started disappearing from shops and advertisements but they still can be found especially on the Internet.
-There is possibility that “golliwogg” evolved into “wog” which is a racial slur applied to dark-skinned people.
+While some see it as part of tradition and childhood, others see it as racist.
+That is why they started disappearing from shops and advertisements, but they can still be found online.
+There is the possibility that “golliwogg” evolved into “wog, " a racial slur applied to dark-skinned people.